savannaelbey/Thermostat/README.md

 So that I can be green!</br>

 - As a user</br>
-whilst the power saving mode is on, I want the Max temperature to be 25 degrees</br> So that I can reduce my energy usage.</br>
+whilst the power saving mode is on, I want the Max temperature to be 25 degrees</br>
+So that I can reduce my energy usage.</br>

 - As a user</br>
-I want to be able to turn the power saving mood off</br> So that I can utilise more energy.</br>
+I want to be able to turn the power saving mode off</br> So that I can utilise more energy.</br>

 - As a user</br>
-whilst the power saving mode is off, I want the Max temperature to be 32 degrees</br> So that I can have access to higher temperatures when needed.</br>
+whilst the power saving mode is off, I want the Max temperature to be 32 degrees</br>
+So that I can have access to higher temperatures when needed.</br>

 - As a user</br>